 Other Snowshoeing Gear & Clothing

 Above is really all the technical gear you need that is different or in addition to what you would normally use hiking.
 Some people, including myself, like to use poles, but it’s all about personal preference at this point.
-I use them snowshoeing but never summer hiking.
-I like them for stability on the slippery ground but rarely find I want them for summer hiking.
+I use them year-round as they make hiking up and down slopes easier and take the pressure off your joints.
+I like them for stability on the slippery ground especially.

 Make sure you dress warm enough for the coldest temperatures but like any hiking, dress in multiple layers.
 Even if it’s really cold outside, you’ll likely get quite hot while snowshoeing.
 If you can avoid it, don’t just wear a shirt with a thick winter coat over top.
-Ideally you’ll have a sweat-wicking layer against your skin, then a mid-layer, then a top layer, then an outer layer or two as I guarantee you will want to shed some layers at some point.
+Ideally you’ll have a sweat-wicking layer against your skin (never ever ever cotton against your skin!!!), then a mid-layer, then a top layer, then an outer layer or two as I guarantee you will want to shed some layers at some point.

 Where to Snowshoe